DlangScience/PydMagic/README.md

 ```
 and run.
 After it has finished building, your extension should be automatically imported and ready to use.
 Builds are cached just like with cython magic.

-This code is heavily based on and partially verbatim from the the '''%%cython''' magic implementation.
+This code is heavily based on and partially verbatim from the the ```%%cython``` magic implementation.